refract-rise/ProtRep-training/CONTRIBUTING.md

 ## Other Resources

+Join us on the [gitter channel](https://gitter.im/REFRACT-RISE/community), or read more about the [REFRACT] project.

 General discussion of [Software Carpentry][swc-site] and [Data Carpentry][dc-site] happens on the [discussion mailing list][discuss-list], which everyone is welcome to join.